 You are likely to leave a larger inheritance than if you opt for a lifetime mortgage, but you’ll have less to pass on to your loved ones than if you had cleared a repayment mortgage.

 Just like with any other mortgage, your home is at risk if you don’t keep up with the monthly interest repayments on an RIO mortgage.

 The amount you can borrow is linked to your earnings, which, later in life, could be limited, so you may not be able to borrow as much.
 Borrowing levels are also linked to your loan-to-value (LTV) ratio, the proportion of the value of the property you own.

-It’s possible to switch from either a repayment mortgage or an interest-only mortgage to a RIO mortgage, but may mean you have to take new affordability assessments with a new lender which could cause you problems, depending on your circumstances and if you need to borrow more.
+It’s possible to switch from either a repayment mortgage or an interest-only mortgage to an RIO mortgage, but it might mean you have to take new affordability assessments with a new lender which could cause you problems, depending on your circumstances and if you need to borrow more.